ajdawson/vim-ecflow/README.md

-# Syntax highlighting for ecFlow scripts
+# Syntax highlighting for ecFlow scripts in Vim

 ecFlow scripts are just regular shell scripts with additional pre-processing directives available.
 This syntax highlighting package extends the built-in